ceslerp/Documents/modules/cesl.erp.projects.module.md

 # CESL ERP Projects Module

 This module handles the creation and manipulation of Projects and Suppliers.
-Creation of Project in the ERP is the first step of the project.
+Creation of a Project in the ERP is the first step of the project.
 CESL has a well defined project structure.
 Following digram depicts the projects structure of the CESL.
-There are 3 roles mainly involved in a project
+There are three roles mainly involved in a project.

 - CEO - Chief Executive Officer
 - COE - Chief Operational Engineer